 Two years after my Taco epiphany in New York, the opportunity presented itself.
-I was able to leave my country.
-The night before my departure, I packed up my guitar, a few clothes and my CD collection.
+The night before I left the country, I packed up my guitar, a few clothes and my CD collection.
 I set up my very first email account ever that evening!
 My evil plan was that I would go study architecture, but then I was going to do arts and music as soon as it became viable.
 I had to get serious about my studies, or otherwise I would lose my student Visa.
 I never forget that on the day when I arrived to Madison, on my way to the supermarket, I ended up facing this open field, with railroad tracks that meandered into the horizon.
 It was the beginning of a great adventure.

 After finishing my studies in the US, I decided to move to London.
 London is a place full of ups and downs – you cry, you laugh, but you never get bored.
 In 2008, because of the financial crisis, I got made redundant from my company, and I decided to reconnect with my true passion.
 I found myself drawing everyday everywhere, on the buses, on the streets…I was filling up my sketchbooks with nonsense, images, poetry, dreams, whatever came to me… Later on I got a new job in a company where they did a competition to raise funds for WWF.
 I painted this expressionistic gorilla close up with bulging yellow eyes in watercolour, and it got selected and auctioned.
 At that point, I said to myself “I can do this!
 Let’s turn this up to eleven!”
 I’ve been non-stop since then.
 I participated in all kinds of competitions, most of which I lost, some I got in, and I keep going.

 When I was a teen, my mum used to tell me: you are just scared of crossing the line, of giving yourself fully to your artistic pursuit… unless you do, you will always be standing at the threshold.
 I think she is right.
-You can become a doctor or an engineer and have an easy comfortable life, but there is a difference between doing a good work and doing a great one, and the difference lies in the passion.
+You can become a doctor or an engineer and have an easy comfortable life, but there is a difference between doing a good work and doing a great one.
 What you need to ask yourself is what you really want to do with your time.
 It is like going on a trip, if you want to go to Edinburgh, it is useless to be in a car going to Bath.